Skip to content

 Operations Example

-Theoretically, you could achieve the same result by changing two line contains operations, but it's inefficient and you have to use the exact format as in the log message.
+Theoretically, you could achieve the same result by changing two line contains operations, but it's inefficient, and you have to use the exact format as in the log message.

 Operations Example without Logfmt